How to Replace Muffler Without Welding

 Continue by putting together the exhaust pipes.
 Make sure to install the gaskets when applicable.
 Some exhaust pipes use an o-ring at the joints.
 Connect the new pipe to the old pipe.
 Make sure to install the gaskets that came with the muffler.

 It is common for aftermarket exhaust systems to come with a sleeve.
 You will use the sleeve to join the two new pipes, typically in the middle.
 You should make this connection last if at all possible.
-The sleeve is four to five inches long and can be used to adjust when the pipe is too short or the angle doesn’t match perfectly.
-You should use Muffler and Tailpipe Sealer at joints and connections.
+The sleeve is four to five inches long and can be adjusted when the pipe is too short, or the angle doesn’t match perfectly.
+You should use a muffler and tailpipe sealer for joints and connections.
 The exhaust sealant can help create tight connections.
 You don’t want to have exhaust leaks at joints right after you install a new muffler.

 Can’t remove muffler bolts

-Sometimes, there is no option but to cut the old bolts.
+Sometimes, cutting the old bolts is the only option.
 Prepare for the worst.
 Bolts may need to be cut using an angle grinder.

 The average cost to replace a muffler